 The module is taught completely on-line so you do not have to travel anywhere.
 All that is needed is access to a computer and the internet.

-The course begins in May 2017 and the teaching element lasts for eight weeks, with a week’s half-term break in between, followed by a period of independent study that focuses on an assessed writing task.
+The course typically begins towards the end of April and runs through to September of the same year.
+The teaching element lasts for eight weeks, with one week’s half-term break, followed by a period of independent study that focuses on an assessed writing task.

 The course does demand your time, but its short duration and compact structure does however make it manageable.
 It is designed to help busy teachers to still manage their professional and personal lives while studying.
 We find that our students complete the module without too much difficulty while holding down a full time job and maintaining family responsibilities – some even give birth during the course and manage to keep up with the work!